machingclee/machingclee.github.io/static/media/272-JWT-auth-2-no-security.0e7b5aa7.md

 ---
-title: "JWT in Spring boot II: Get rid of Spring-Security"
+title: "JWT in Spring boot II: Get rid of Spring-Security.
+More on Parsing Json String into Pojo"
 date: 2024-06-24
 id: blog0272
 tag: kotlin, gradle, springboot